Where to Start

 - Have you ever performed an application penetration test?
 Penetration tests probe your site for vulnerabilities and will give your developers a nice ‘punch list’ of prioritized tasks they need to perform to make your site more secure.
 Here are 5 options for testing your site for security.

 - Are your developers aware of the OWASP Top Ten?
-Security is more than just locking down the site once.
+Website security is more than just locking down the site once.
 You need to make sure everyone is thinking about security so that mistakes are not made in the future.
 Information Security needs to be part of your culture.

 - Do you have any security software installed?
 For example, depending on your CMS, each will have its own security features.
 Here are some examples we’ve already evaluated: